rururu/simpro-scene/README.md

 28. [Cesium Lesson 3.
 Geography and History](https://youtu.be/dGWTxHik4U4)
 28. [Cesium Lesson 4.
 Ladoga Salmon Migration](https://www.youtube.com/watch?v=cFA5VbI_1HI)
 29. [Cesium Lesson 5.
 Ladoga Salmon Migration Scenario](https://youtu.be/UBdTVGteGE4)
+30. [NiceSPb Lesson 1.
+Visual building of the railroad from Nice to Saint Petersburg and movement along.
+Part I.
+Movement along the ready part of the railroad from Menton to Ventimiglia.](https://youtu.be/MlTFbK8NcmY)
+31. [NiceSPb Lesson 2.
+Part II.
+Building of the part from Ventimiglia to Bordighera using Expert System of shortest path on a graph and OSM data server.](https://youtu.be/IIz0UDpqncE)
+32. [NiceSPb Lesson 3.
+Part III.
+Addition of the movement scenario on the  part from Ventimiglia to Bordighera and movement along.](https://youtu.be/aYAiik0Q4xE)

 TO BE CONTINUED